 How Can Alessa Help with Sanctions Compliance?

 Despite these times of uncertainty, the evolving nature of sanctions lists, and the expectation of additional new sanctions against Russia, compliance staff at financial institutions don’t have to be overwhelmed.
-A comprehensive sanctions screening and transaction monitoring solution would significantly ease the burden for overworked compliance teams and help ensure compliance.
+A comprehensive sanctions screening and transaction monitoring solution would significantly ease the burden on overworked compliance teams and help ensure compliance.

-Alessa offers real-time sanctions screening solutions powered by advanced name matching capabilities.
+Alessa offers real-time sanctions screening solutions powered by advanced name-matching capabilities.
 Using high-quality data and the most up-to-date watch lists, Alessa’s sanctions screening software can significantly reduce the time spent reviewing AML false positives.
 And because Alessa provides access to a variety of watch lists from numerous jurisdictions, compliance teams can rest assured knowing that all relevant lists are being screened.

-Contact us to learn more about how Alessa can help you reduce risk associated with the new sanctions against Russia and more.
+Contact us to learn more about how Alessa can help you reduce the risk associated with the new sanctions against Russia and more.